jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -gr TUNER 35.4
 ```
-Please note that for now the settings on the command line are case sensitive.
+Please note that these settings are not case sensitive.
 ### Airspy Mini

 The Airspy Mini requires careful gain configuration as described [here](https://airspy.com/quickstart/).
 As outlined in that reference there are three different gain modes: linearity, sensitivity and so-called free.
 These can be set via the ```-gm```switch when using the Airspy Mini.
 We can activiate 'linearity' mode with gain ```10```using the following ```AIS-catcher``` command line: